hapax/hapax.github.io/assets/hyperlaunch.md

 and parcel height $h$, or $\sqrt{Xx}$ in terms of scale heights.
 If we want a window of, say, $5$ minutes, we will need an absurd number of scale heights.
-I doubt the situation will improve in more realistic models, so really, we will need to seal the top of the cylinder when we evacuate it.
+I doubt the situation will improve in more realistic models, so it seems we must seal the top of the cylinder when we evacuate it, and open it when we launch.
+We will need to open it so that the payload arrives well before the flooding timescale.

 #### 3.2.
 Overshooting the moon<a id="sec-3-2" name="sec-3-2"></a>